Friedemann here argues that leaders understand the threat and intractability of peak oil and thus actively mislead their citizens.

 If leaders understand peak oil and its implications, how is it possible that not one leader anywhere advocates population reduction, degrowth, or Colin Campbell’s depletion protocol.
 These policies would help with all of our overshoot issues and thus could be sold without even mentioning peak oil.

 How is it possible that (aware) leaders continue to invest in projects like airports, highways, and pipelines?
-It would be easy to impede these wasteful projects that will strand scarce resources without publicly acknowledging peak oil.
+It would be easy to impede these wasteful projects that will strand precious resources without publicly acknowledging peak oil.

 How is it possible that political parties with an environmental and sustainability foundation, like the Green Party, and that have no chance of winning and thus nothing to lose, do not address the implications of peak oil in their platforms?